- 7.1–8.3 in

 - The main prey items of the Northern Saw-whet Owl are mice, and especially deer mice of the genus Peromyscus.
-Adult mice usually are eaten in pieces in two different meals.
-One owl was found dead after apparently trying to swallow a large mouse whole.
+Saw-whets usually eat adult mice in pieces, over the course of two meals.

-- While the female saw-whet broods her nestlings, she keeps the nest cavity very clean.
-But, when the young are about 18 days old, she starts spending the night in another hole, and then the dirt starts to accumulate.
-When the young owls leave the nest after another ten days to two weeks, the nest cavity has a thick layer of feces, pellets, and rotting prey parts.
+- The female saw-whet keeps the nest very clean, but a mess starts to accumulate when she leaves.
+By the time the young owls leave the nest, 10 days to 2 weeks later, the nest cavity has a thick layer of feces, pellets, and rotting prey parts.

 - Clutch Size

 - Number of Broods

 - 1.1–1.3 in

 - Egg Width

 - 0.9–1 in

 - Incubation Period

 - 26–29 days